 The following are some of the most common examples:

-Need of Long Term Financing
+Need for Long Term Financing

 Long-term financing means the borrower needs to pay back the investors or lenders over a longer period.
 It is usually helpful for companies in the growth phase as it allows them to invest in projects that can make great cash-generating sources shortly.
 In other words, it provides the required financial leverage that the borrowing company can use to generate enough cash flows to cover the cost of capital.
 However, too much leverage (in the case of debt funding) can invite more trouble for the borrowing company and its shareholders.